VincentUhlmann/Plugin.MvvmToolkit/Plugin.MvvmToolkit/README.md

 ## Usage

+### BaseViewModel

+To create a ViewModel, simply extend the BaseViewModel<TLogger> class, where TLogger is a logger instance that implements the ILogger interface.
+The BaseViewModel class provides two virtual methods, OnAppearing and OnDisappearing, that are called when the ViewModel appears or disappears on the screen, respectively.

+### INavigationService

-To use the NavigationService or PopupService, simply create an instance of the service and use its methods.
-You can also extend the base ViewModel class to create your own implementations.
+To use the INavigationService, create an instance of the service and use its methods to navigate between ViewModels.
+The AddRoute method is used to register a route with a ViewModel, and the NavigateAsync and NavigateBackAsync methods are used to navigate between ViewModels.

 ## License